-In a supply chain an air cargo is any product carried or to be carried in an aircraft.
+In a supply chain an air cargo is any product carried in an aircraft.
 Organized air freight started to transport air cargo from the 1920s on, the first commercial airlines that were all-cargo did not emerge until after World War II.
 In 1945, 57 airlines formed the International Air Transport Association.
-The three primary air shipping options are next flight out, consolidated, and deferred.
-The key to consolidating air cargo is having enough shipments to merge together.
+The three primary air shipping options are next flight out, merged, and deferred.
+The key to merging air cargo is having enough shipments to merge.
 Optimizing a Supply Chain with Air Cargo, need to take a deeper look at the many facets and benefits of air cargo.
-When we need to give a quick response to market demands we need to make air shipment.
-If cargo services has higher technology such as Electronic Data Exchange, it is a plus point to choose an air transportation provider.
+When we need to give a quick response to market demands, we need to make air shipment.
+If cargo services has a higher technology such as Electronic Data Exchange, it is a plus point to choose an air transportation provider.

-Keywords: Air cargo, air freight, Optimizing a Supply Chain, transportation provider etc.
+Keywords: Air cargo, air freight, Optimizing a Supply Chain, transportation provider.

-Transportation denotes movement of product from beginning of a supply chain to the customer.
-It is one of the drivers of a supply chain and contributes to a very big percentage of GDP.
+Transportation denotes a movement of product from beginning of a supply chain to the customer.
+It is one driver of a supply chain and contributes to an enormous percentage of GDP.
 There are various modes of transportation used in a supply chain.
-Supply chains use a combination of modes of transportation i.e., air, package carrier, truck, rail, water, pipeline, inter-modal etc. Supply chains also use responsive transportation to centralize inventories and operate with lesser number of facilities.
+Supply chains use a combination of modes of transportation i.e., air, package carrier, truck, rail, water, pipeline, inter-modal etc. Supply chains also use responsive transportation to centralize inventories and operate with a lesser number of facilities.
 Our current article is a discussion opportunity about air mode of transportation used in a supply chain.

 An air cargo: